 The best area to stay for the Hellvelyn hike is around Ullswater and Patterdale.
 Not only is the walking excellent but there are also family-focused activities on the lakes and great hotel options.

-More options are in this guide – where to stay in the Lake District.
+We have many more options in our where to stay in the Lake District detailed guide.

 OUR PICK